joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/22/opinion/nazi-memorabilia-collectors.html?searchResultPosition=6

 **Betsy Rawls, Winner of Eight Golf Majors, Dies at 95**\
-`She won four Women’s opens and a total of 55 L.P.G.A.
+`With a strong short game, she won four Women’s opens and a total of 55 L.P.G.A.
 Tour events between 1951 and 1972.
-Her strong suit was the short game.`\
+She also had leadership roles with the tour.`\
 https://nytimes.com/2023/10/22/sports/golf/betsy-rawls-dead.html?searchResultPosition=7

 **Review: A ‘Rodelinda’ Brings Promise of Handel on the Hudson**\